ammulder/FamilyCoding/alexa-jokes/dad/lambda/README.md

     1. Copy and paste the install command on the NVM page into Terminal and then hit Enter to install NVM
     1. Still in Terminal, hit `Command-N` to open a new Terminal window so it will see NVM.
 (You can close the old Terminal window.)
     1. Run `nvm install lts/carbon` from the new terminal window
-1. Install Homebrew (must be done as administrator), which will let you install additional software
+1. To install Homebrew (must be done as administrator), which will let you install additional software:
     1. Google for Homebrew (all one word)
     1. Go to the result for the Mac package manager (not an alcoholic beverage), and copy and paste the install command there into a Terminal window to start the install
-    1. Remember, that must be done as an administrator.
+        * Remember, that must be done as an administrator.
 If it doesn't work, get an administrator to open their account and do it for you.
+    1. The Homebrew install may take some time
 1. Install the AWS Command-Line Interface (CLI) that you'll use for your machine to control stuff in AWS
     1. Run `brew install awscli` from Terminal.
 This will install the AWS CLI tool using Homebrew, which is a million times easier than trying to sort out the PIP/Python procedure they provide on the official installation page (given the oddball versions of Python on macOS)
+        * This may take some time, especially if you're on an older version of macOS
     1. Run `aws` from Terminal and make sure it doesn't complain that the command wasn't found

 ## AWS Account Setup